Fit as a Mama Bear

 • Whisk all ingredients together in a large bowl t create the crepe batter.
 Let sit for two minutes for the arrowroot to absorb the liquid and bind.

-• Heat a crepe pan over medium to high heat and spray with non-stick
+• Heat a crepe pan just over medium and spray with non-stick

 • Portion out the crepes evenly and thinly.